KiranCS-17/identity-managment/README.md

 37. Relative Events from secondary Device.
 38. Relative Challenge events from last "N" calls
 39. Relative Challenge events indicating personal tokens in messages and subscribing for the same UE originated control signalling
-40. All UE specific application context static subscription configuration in profile.
+40. All UE specific application context static subscription configuration in profile including agreed named IP and Ports or static APN/DNN used to activate knowledge base authorization challenges.